arvindpamuri/movieserver/README.md

 # Comments
+- Server enabled with REST API endpoints to access movie data and make changes to movie genres.
 - Used MongoDB cloud database, with mongoose ODM.
-- All endpoints given in pdf configured.